← All Neighbourhood Guides

 Renovation Quality Is Wildly Inconsistent

 Many Markland Wood homes have been renovated at some point since original construction, but renovation quality varies from high-end professional work to builder-grade cosmetic updates over aging systems.
-A home that looks updated may still have original plumbing, older electrical panels, aluminum wiring in some homes, aging HVAC, or dated insulation and windows.
+A home that looks updated may still have original plumbing, older electrical panels, aging HVAC, or dated insulation and windows.
+Some original homes from this era may also contain aluminum branch wiring or other period electrical systems, which buyers should verify during inspection.
 A thorough home inspection from an inspector with experience in 1960s-70s Etobicoke construction is not optional here.

 03